Long covid is destroying careers, leaving economic distress in its wake

 Heidenberg said that does not take into account his inability to concentrate for long periods and the dangerous spikes in his blood pressure since he contracted covid last year.
 Asked to discuss the denial, Reliance Standard said it would not comment on an individual claimant.

-While he prepares for an appeal, Heidenberg said he and his wife Alexis are trying to figure out how to keep their apartment, which costs $1,700 a month, and cover Cobra health insurance which is $1,200.
-He opted for Cobra over Medicaid or the Affordable Care Act exchanges because Cobra covers all the doctors he needs, he said.
+While he prepares for an appeal, Heidenberg said he and his wife, Alexis, are trying to figure out how to keep their apartment, which costs $1,700 a month, and cover COBRA health insurance, which is $1,200.
+He opted for COBRA over Medicaid or the Affordable Care Act exchanges because COBRA covers all the doctors he needs, he said.

 “Finding doctors who are well-versed in treating post-covid patients has been incredibly difficult,” Heidenberg said.

-Still, his Cobra eligibility will expire in March 2022 and he will need to find new insurance.
-Mike and Alexis set up a GoFundMe account which has raised $12,000.
+Still, his COBRA eligibility will expire in March 2022 and he will need to find new insurance.
+Mike and Alexis set up a GoFundMe page, which has raised $12,000.
 Alexis receives $988 a month in federal disability benefits because of a fibromyalgia diagnosis in 2012.
-That is presently their only income.
+That is currently their only income.

 If they have to sell their apartment, they fear they will be priced out of White Plains, where they both grew up.
 Heidenberg expects his financial problems will get worse.